 Asbestos-Related Illness?
 Act Quickly To Make a Legal Claim

 The process of making an Asbestos related injury claim is complex and such claims are often subject to strict timescales.
-It is vital that claimants seek detailed legal guidance from a specialist in this area of the law.
+It is vital that claimants seek detailed legal guidance.
 This is what you need to know:

 When a claim must be made